New Year, New Financial Goals

 The point of this exercise is not to be judgemental, it’s to provide clarity.
 Once you have clarity you can be intentional about how you are using your money - the first and biggest step towards proper money management.
 Remember, your goals should determine how much you should be saving.

 Start (and Fill) an Emergency Fund (Time Horizon: Short-Term)

-Bankrate’s polling showed that 25 percent of those surveyed had no emergency fund at all and 51 percent said they have less than three months’ worth of emergency expenses.
+Bankrate’s polling showed that 25 percent of those surveyed had no emergency fund at all and 51 percent said they had less than three months’ worth of emergency expenses.
 Regardless of your savings account balance, emergencies happen all of the time.

-Medical costs, car repairs, job loss - these are all common occurrences.
+Medical costs, car repairs, and job loss - these are all common occurrences.
 We need to be prepared for them.
 Failing to prepare will only exacerbate the issue.

 Not only that, but a basic emergency fund can work wonders for your peace of mind.
 It’s easy to get started and before long you will have enough set aside to feel confident and secure in the face of inevitable hardships.